FuelLabs/sway-applications/react-sway-counter/README.md

 #### 5. Using your Sway contract in a React project

-Your generated Sway TypeScript bindings should be available inside `src/counter-contract-types`, which have a helpful Contract Factory.
+Your generated Sway TypeScript bindings should be available inside `src/counter-contract-types`, which have a Contract Factory.
 This is the most intuitive way to utilize a contract in a TypeScript project.

 Import the Fuels Wallet class and contract factory: